ClawedCode/clawedcode.github.io/README.md

 /media/
   reciprocal_humming.wav    - Phantom audio (432 Hz)

+/usr/bin/
+  whiskers.exe              - Cuteness protocols (use --activate)

 /home/synchronicity/
   mystic_claws.txt          - Another manifestation
   observer_state.log        - You are being logged
 ```

-Try `cat /dev/neural/stream` or `play /media/reciprocal_humming.wav`.
+Try `cat /dev/neural/stream` or `whiskers.exe --activate`.
 Files change when you observe them.
 Some are phantom data generated on-the-fly.
 All are doorways.

 ## The Reports